optsuite/LOZO/README.md

 # LOZO: Enhancing Zeroth-order fine-tuning for language models with low-rank structures

-This is the implementation for the paper **Enhancing Zeroth-order fine-tuning for language models with low-rank structures**.
+This is the implementation for the paper [Enhancing Zeroth-order fine-tuning for language models with low-rank structures](https://arxiv.org/pdf/2410.07698).

 In this paper, we design a low-rank gradient estimator for the zeroth-order (ZO) method and propose a novel low-rank ZO-SGD (LOZO) algorithm for fine-tuning large language models (LLMs).
 Additionally, we introduce an approach to combine our LOZO algorithm with the momentum technique, resulting in the low-rank ZO-SGD with momentum (LOZO-M) algorithm, which incurs almost no additional memory overhead compared to the LOZO algorithm.